 - Line a baking sheet with parchment paper.
 Preheat the oven to 250 F.

 - Place the egg whites in the bowl of your mixer, along with the cream of tartar.
 Beat until frothy and foamy.
-Slowly add sugar, and continue to beat on high until you have very stiff, shiny peaks.
+Add half of the the sugar and beat for 30 seconds.
+Add the remaining sugar, and continue to beat on high until you have very stiff, shiny peaks.
 You should be able to hold a spoon of the egg whites upside down and they will stay for a minute or so.
+Beat in the vanilla.

 - Spoon (or pipe) meringue onto the prepared baking sheet in individual servings about 3-4 inches in diameter.
 Using the back of the spoon, make an indentation in the center to make a bowl shape.
 If you are using the pastry bag method, make about three or four layers of swirls to form a shell and then pipe more meringue into the bottom of the shell.
 See nearby photo.